fontfish/Siele/README.md

 - test-i.sfd is the original, more “Garamondian”, italic.

-For the time being, all the files are disorganised – this is predominantly a personal project that grew into something more complex.
+For the time being, all the files are disorganised – this is predominantly a personal project that grew into something more complex, and will likely remain treated as such.

 ## 3D Print Experiments